Wilfred/wilfred.github.com/_posts/2011-11-18-lessons-from-porting-to-coffeescript.markdown

 coercion can't catch you out.
 Variables do *not* leak to the global object.
 CS even sidesteps the many gotchas of object literals:

+{% highlight coffeescript %}
 # no issue with 'class' as a keyword interfering with key names
 myObject = {school: "St Thomas", class: "Maths"}

 # no issue with object literals at the top level (try this in firebug)
 {x: 1, y:2}
+{% endhighlight %}

 ### It's young and imperfect